ethanisthin/Tally/README.md

-# AppTally
+# Tally

-AppTally (project name in code: `trip_expense_tracker`) is a cross-platform expense tracker built with Flutter.
+Tally (project name in code: `trip_expense_tracker`) is a cross-platform expense tracker built with Flutter.
 It enables users to easily keep track of expenses, with authentication and cloud sync backed by Firebase.

 ## Features